What to Do/See/Hear | Jan. 10-16

 - Wednesday, Jan.
 10, 7:30 p.m.
 Coleman Itzkoff, cello; Alin Melik-Adamyan, piano

-Cincinnati native Itzkoff is the prodigiously talented son of CSO violinist Gerald Itzkoff and Cincinnati Chamber Orchestra principal viola Heidi Yenney.
+Cincinnati native Itzkoff is the prodigiously talented son of CSO violinist Gerald Itzkoff and Cincinnati Chamber Orchestra principal violist Heidi Yenney.
 Coleman is doing his best to surpass his ultra-talented parents, having already won numerous chamber music awards.
 He and Melik-Adamyan were second-place winners in the 2017 Boulder (CO) International Chamber Music Competition, for example.
 A special opportunity to hear some powerful emerging stars.

 Cincinnati Song Initiative | 620 Greenup St., Covington, KY 41011; 859-431-0020